Why you can trust Gamble USA

 Gambling winnings are considered taxable income by the IRS and you should always consult a professional when submitting any tax returns.
 A great idea to make life easier is to keep a spreadsheet for all your gambling activity.
 This can be used to track all your winnings and losses.
 You are required by law, that all gambling winnings must be reported on your federal income tax returns.

-Our tax calculator can be accessed and used free in any state and is great to use in the more popular gambling states like NJ, NV, MI, PA, IN, and CO.
+Our tax calculator can be accessed and used free in any state and is great to use in the more popular gambling states like NJ, NY, TN, VA, NV, MI, PA, IN, and CO.

 For several people, gambling can mean regularly betting on sports to buying the occasional lottery ticket.
 However, no matter what you do, there are always winners and losers, and there is always a gambling tax associated with any form of gambling.
 For example, there is a casino tax when you visit your local casino.
 Casino tax rates also vary depending on which state you are in.
 According to the Internal Revenue Service (IRS), any money you win from gambling or wagering is taxable income, according to the Internal Revenue Service (IRS).
 Not reporting gambling winnings could lead to legal action.
 So, gambling and taxes in the United States go hand in hand.